watosar/overlayview/README.md

 # overlay window by pythonista

 ## how to use
+1. take screen shot
+2. long-tap the preview
-just run script from share-menue
+3. run script from share menue